alexisflesch/mathquest/app/log.md

 - Test logger in both environments.
 - Remove any temporary debug logs after verification.
 - Confirm logger config is correct and consistent in all environments.

+---

+## 2025-06-22 - Phase 3 started.
+Refactored requestNextQuestionHandler to use canonical emitQuestionHandler for all question emission and timing.
+This ensures TimingService.trackQuestionStart is always called and payloads are unified.
+Direct socket emission logic removed from requestNextQuestionHandler.
+Updated plan.md with new phase, checklist, and findings.
+Next: update answer/score handlers to gate leaderboard emission on explicit teacher action only.

+---

+## 2025-06-22 - Planning Canonical Global Timer Logic for Quiz Mode

+**What was decided:**
+- All time penalties and scoring in quiz mode will be based on a canonical, global timer state per game/question, not per-user emission time.
+- The timer state must support pause/resume (for teacher-controlled quizzes) and late joiners, so all participants are penalized fairly.
+- For differed tournaments, the existing per-user timing logic will be preserved.

+**Next steps:**
+- Refactor TimingService and game state to store a global timer object for quiz mode (start time, play time, pause/resume state).
+- Update all answer/penalty logic to use this timer.
+- Update emitQuestionHandler and emission logic to reference the global timer for quiz mode.
+- Document and test as per plan.md.

+**See plan.md for full checklist and requirements.**

+---

+## 2025-06-22 - Started phase: Canonical Timer Rewrite for All Game Modes
+- Documented new phase and checklist in plan.md
+- Next: Update CanonicalTimerService to support all required timer modes (quiz, live, differed, practice)